-The following Restructuring & Insolvency guidance note Produced in partnership with Philip Hinks of 3 Verulam Buildings (3VB) provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Philip Hinks of 3 Verulam Buildings (3VB) provides comprehensive and up to date legal information covering:

 A bankrupt’s estate automatically vests in the official receiver (or an insolvency practitioner if instead appointed at the time) as first trustee in bankruptcy (trustee) on the making of a bankruptcy order.
 Various items are excluded in this respect, including tools and equipment required by the bankrupt for business purposes, and clothing etc necessary for satisfying the bankrupt’s basic domestic needs (IA 1986, s 283(2)).

 This Practice Note addresses the issue of what happens to an individual’s pension rights on the making of a bankruptcy order.
 It considers the effect of bankruptcy on occupational, personal and state pension arrangements.

 This section applies to persons made bankrupt as a result of bankruptcy petitions presented before 29 May 2000.

 Rights acquired in relation to both personal pension schemes and occupational pension schemes are ordinarily recoverable